Bluegill

 Live from the river network.
 Pulled at page load — refresh for the latest.

-Prime water-temp window for Bluegill is 60–80°F. No SHA river is in that window today — this isn't the time to chase Bluegill.
+Prime water-temp window for Bluegill is 60–80°F. 13 rivers are in the window — across-the-board prime conditions for Bluegill.

 Habitat preferences